Wild Art is an explorative art, science and wilderness program for all ages

 Very different from other Wild Art offerings, these are guided tours through a piece of local wilderness, usually covering various biomes.
 Participants will learn to identify a broad assortment of wild edibles and other vegetation, as well as become familiar with our local ecosystems.

-If you are interested in a private (bring your own group!) foraging or identification tour, just email emilyonbowen at gmail dot com and we'll arrange something.
+Regular Wild Food tours are finished for 2017, however you are interested in a private (bring your own group!) foraging or identification tour, just email emily at wildart dot ca and we can arrange something.

 Wild Art at Moontree Studio: